truenas/documentation/content/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 Isolated GPU devices are reserved for use by configured applications or a VM.

-To allocate an isolated GPU device, select it while creating or editing VM configuration.
+To allocate an isolated GPU device, select it while creating or editing the VM configuration.
 When allocated to a VM, the isolated GPU connects to the VM as if it were physically installed in that VM and becomes unavailable for any other allocations.
 {{< /expand >}}

 ## Global Two Factor Authentication Widget

-The **Global Two Factor Authentication** widget allows you to set up two factor authentication (2FA) for your system.
+The **Global Two Factor Authentication** widget allows you to set up two-factor authentication (2FA) for your system.

 {{< trueimage src="/images/SCALE/SystemSettings/GlobalTwoFactorAuthenticationWidget.png" alt="Global Two Factor Authentication Widget" id="Global Two Factor Authentication Settings Widget" >}}